ODBC Datasources

 These types of datasources represent a connection to an ODBC database or datasource.

-Free and commercial ODBC drivers are available to many data sources such as Databricks, Snowflake and Power BI.
+Free and commercial ODBC drivers are available to many data sources such as Databricks, Snowflake, Dremio, Greenplum and Power BI.
 Below is a simple example showing how to connect to an Excel file.

 Note